riddhi183/WolfPubDB/README.md

 # WolfPubDB

-A database for Publishing House
+A Database Management System for a Publishing House to handle the orders of books, payment to authors and human resources.